 Dependent Children, Visa Status and Schools

 In most cases, a non-immigrant visitor's minor child (unmarried and under 21 years of age) is eligible to apply for a dependent visa, and either accompany or follow to join the principal visa holder to the United States.
-However, it is often confusing whether a nonimmigrant child may attend school in the U.S. The table below addresses many questions related to dependent visa status and attending schools.
+However, it is often confusing whether a nonimmigrant child may attend school.
+The table below addresses many questions related to dependent visa status and studying.

 (See also: Dependent visa for spouse and school information)

 - A child in dependent visa status is usually allowed to attend K - 12 school, and in some cases may even attend post-secondary school as a full-time student without the need to obtain F-1 status.